Acute myeloid leukemia: Radiation

 High amounts of ionizing radiation exposure, such as that used for radiotherapy used to treat some forms of cancer, can increase the risk of AML.
 People treated with ionizing radiation after treatment for prostate cancer, non-Hodgkin lymphoma, lung cancer, and breast cancer have the highest chance of acquiring AML, but this increased risk returns to the background risk observed in the general population after 12 years.
 Historically, survivors of the atomic bombings of Hiroshima and Nagasaki had an increased rate of AML, as did radiologists exposed to high levels of X-rays prior to the adoption of modern radiation safety practices.

 Genetics

-Most cases of AML arise spontaneously, however there are some genetic mutations associated with an increased risk.
-Several congenital conditions increase the risk of leukemia; the most common is Down syndrome, with other more rare conditions including Fanconi anemia, Bloom syndrome and ataxia-telangiectasia (all characterised by problems with DNA repair), and Kostmann syndrome.
+Traditionally, AML was considered as sporadic, with only few exceptions associated with rare hereditary conditions such as Down syndrome, Fanconi anaemia and telomere biology disorders.
+With the introduction of Next Generation Sequencing (NGS) in clinical work-up, it is now estimated that up to 5 - 15% of all AML cases carries a pathogenic variant in a cancer susceptibility genes.
+Myeloid neoplasm with germline predisposition is recognized as a distinct category in the WHO 2022 classification of haematolymphoid tumours.